dwyl/imgup/README.md

 ```

 This function will be called
-everytime the person wants to
+every time the person wants to
 *upload the selected files to `AWS S3` bucket,
 i.e. presses the "Upload" button.